applyatjob/The-Role-of-Biometric-Authentication-in-IT-Security/README.md

 2. What Is The Process of Biometric Authentication?
 Typically, biometric authentication consists of three steps:

-<li> Admission
+a) Admission
  An individual's biometric data is collected and stored by the system upon enrollment.
-For future use, this data is transformed into a digital format known as a biometric template and safely kept in a database.</li>
+For future use, this data is transformed into a digital format known as a biometric template and safely kept in a database.

- <li> Confirmation
+ b) Confirmation
  The user's biometric information is scanned once more when they try to access a system or resource.
-Then, in order to confirm the person's identification, the system compares the just acquired biometric data with the previously saved biometric template.</li>
+Then, in order to confirm the person's identification, the system compares the just acquired biometric data with the previously saved biometric template.

- <li> Verification
+ c) Verification
  The system allows access if the biometric information matches the template that is saved.
 Access is refused in the event that there is neither a match nor a notable departure from the template.
- Due to the enormous difficulty of copying or stealing biometric features, the process is quick, easy, and secure.</li>
+ Due to the enormous difficulty of copying or stealing biometric features, the process is quick, easy, and secure.

 3. Biometric Authentication Types
 In IT security, a variety of biometric authentication techniques are employed, each with specific benefits and applications: